feilipu/yaz180/construction_notes.md

 ## PCB Version 2.4 (2019)

-So Version 2.4 has been revised with some minor fixes and is now the basis going forward.
-This version  has no errata at February 2019.
+So Version 2.4 has been revised and is now the basis going forward.
+This version  has no errata at 1 February 2019.